|Co-efficient of Linear Expansion

--Together with boron and sodium, it acts as a melter at lower temperatures.
-Together with sodium and potassium oxides, it is classified as one of the Alkaline group.
+-Together with sodium and potassium oxides, it is classified as one of the Alkali group.

--Lithium Carbonate, its main source, has a very low melting point and is a very active and powerful flux.
+-Lithium Carbonate, its main source, has a very low melting point as a material, it is a very active and powerful flux.
+And very expensive!

 -In frits and glazes, lithia is used to reduce the viscosity and thereby increase the fluidity of the coatings.
 This reduces maturing times and lowers firing temperatures.

--1% additions can increase glaze gloss to a marked degree and slightly greater amounts (3%) can reduce melting temperature by several cones and affect surface tension of the melt.
+-1% additions can increase glaze gloss to a marked degree and slightly greater amounts (3%) can reduce the melting temperature by several cones and affect the surface tension of the melt.

--High cost limits its use in larger amounts, but in small amounts it acts as a powerful auxiliary alkaline flux with welcome thermal expansion lowering effects.
-However in large amounts lithia can drastically increase the thermal expansion of a glass.
+-High cost limits its use in larger amounts, but in small amounts, it acts as a powerful auxiliary alkali flux with welcome thermal expansion-lowering effects.
+However, in large amounts lithia can drastically increase the thermal expansion of a glass.
+However given the cost of lithium sources now this will typically never be an issue.

 -Notwithstanding the previous, Li2O can even calculate inaccurately with low additions (when it is being introduced as a new material in a glaze).
 This is especially true when the existing glaze is not balanced (lacking in SiO2/Al2O3 or flux saturated).